Kristina Novak

 Kristina Sirum Novak (born 29 August 2000) is a Norwegian handball player for CSM București and the Norwegian national team.

 She also represented Norway at the 2018 Women's Youth World Handball Championship, placing 11th.

 International career

 She made her debut on the Norwegian national team on 21 April 2022, against North Macedonia.
 She would play at her first major international tournament later the same year at the 2022 European Championship in Slovenia, North Macedonia and Montenegro, where Norway won gold medals.

+The year after she won silver medals at the 2023 World Championship, losing to France in the final.